-On July 4, NOAA revised the commercial and recreational fishing closure in the oil impacted areas of the Gulf of Mexico.
-The new closure measures 81,181 square miles.
+- The July 4 Gulf of Mexico federal fisheries closure remains in effect.
+The closure measures 81,181 square miles.
 This federal closure does not apply to any state waters and still leaves approximately 66 percent of Gulf federal waters available for fishing.
-Learn more.

-- A portion of coastal state waters offshore of Escambia County is closed to the harvest of saltwater fish, crabs and shrimp.
+Learn more. - A portion of coastal state waters offshore of Escambia County is closed to the harvest of saltwater fish, crabs and shrimp.
 Learn more. - To report oiled wildlife, please call 1-866-557-1401.
 For the safety of the public as well as the safety of animals, rescues should only be conducted by trained responders.
 Learn more. - Visit http://bpdecon.com for a list of vessel decontamination locations for oiled boats within the U.S. Coast Guard Mobile Sector.